briantgale/tutorials/modules_and_classes/modules_and_classes.md

 * Allows us to add consistency to the way our application behaves by consolidating code
 * Allows us to further organize our code into logical groups
 * Allows for inheritance and structuring of like objects
+* Allows for the ability to encapsulate functionality, exposing only the pieces we want to share

 Our joke generator has the following structure.
 It's simple, but is missing a few features that allow us to accomplish our task.